-Emergency Eye Care Services Near You in Plano
+Emergency Eye Care Services Near You in East Plano

 First of all, don’t panic!
 Styes may cause pain, yet they are generally harmless and very rarely have any effects on your vision or eyeball.
 In addition, they’re pretty common.
 Most people experience at least one or two styes at some point during their life, and these irritating bumps tend to recur.
 If you have swelling, tenderness and red-hot pain near the edge of your eyelid, don’t wait for your annual eye exam to get it checked.